antoniaspoerk/Tumor-Classification-from-MRI-images-/README.md

 | VGG16 (frozen) | 73.8% | 0.72 |
 | **VGG16 (fine-tuned)** | **89.3%** | **0.89** |

 Fine-tuning VGG16 gave the best result.
-Notably, the frozen VGG16 was the *worst* performer of the four — even behind the from-scratch CNN — which suggests ImageNet features transfer poorly to grayscale MRI scans unless at least some convolutional layers are allowed to adapt; unfreezing the last two blocks was enough to make the pretrained model the strongest model overall.
+The frozen VGG16 was the *worst* performer of the four, even behind the from-scratch CNN, which suggests ImageNet features transfer poorly to grayscale MRI scans unless at least some convolutional layers are allowed to adapt.
+Unfreezing the last two blocks was enough to make the pretrained model the strongest model overall.